mkollaro/destroystack/README.md

 ## Running the tested system on bare metal

-There are multiple possibilties on how to get this working on bare metal.
+There are multiple possibilities on how to get this working on bare metal.

 1. add support for LVM snapshots
 2. do manual restoration of files and databases (very error prone)